asjadnaqvi/The-Stata-Guide/README.md

 ## Cheat Sheets and posters

-Cheat Sheets can be either downloaded from the [cheatsheet](./cheatsheet) folder.
+Cheat Sheets can be either downloaded from the [cheatsheets](./cheatsheets) folder.

 The follow two are currently available:

-*  Mata CheatSheet
+*  A0 poster of a [Mata CheatSheet](https://github.com/asjadnaqvi/The-Stata-Guide/blob/master/cheatsheets/MATA_cheatsheet_v3.pdf)
-*  Regular Expressions CheatSheet
+*  A3 poster of a [Regular Expressions CheatSheet](https://github.com/asjadnaqvi/The-Stata-Guide/blob/master/cheatsheets/Stata_regex_cheatsheet_v1.pdf)

 ## Have questions?